 For work at the nursery: Art and craft materials suitable for under 5s can be useful.
 The most usual activities carried out most of the year will be drawing, colouring in and sticking shapes onto paper, so anything which is slightly unusual could be appreciated.
 One volunteer took a playdough recipe and interesting shape cutters, buying the flour and food colouring in Quito.
 This was something the children hadn’t seen before.

-For work with disabled children: Art and craft ideas for all ages welcomed!
+For work with disabled children: Art and craft materials and ideas for all ages welcomed!
 Painting, sticking and colouring-in will be the most typical activities offered throughout the year.
 It will be fantastic to provide more interesting and unusual activities.
-For example, why colour when a packet of drinking straws and masking tape can be turned into towers, with children working together in pairs or competitively in teams to try to reach the ceiling first?
+For example, why limit the children on colouring when a packet of drinking straws and masking tape can be turned into towers, with children working together in pairs or competitively in teams to try to reach the ceiling first?
 A quick search on You Tube for art and craft ideas and team games will produce thousands of results, many videos created these days by children so no excuses for not feeling confident or artistic enough!

-Volunteers may like to make a donation of a useful aid specifically designed for children and young adults with cerebral palsy although you are not expected to but many volunteers ask about bringing something useful.
+Volunteers may like to make a donation of a useful aid specifically designed for children and young adults with cerebral palsy although you are in no way obliged to offer any more than your time and craft ideas.

 Will I be safe in Quito?